30 Landmarks in Italy for your Bucket List

 To help you to customize your travel plans to Italy and decide what itinerary to follow, check out this list of the best 30 Landmarks in Italy, and get ready to get lost in the beauty of these incredible Italian landmarks.

-I have been to Italy a couple of times, and every trip to Italy, I continue to find incredible surprises along the way.
-In order to put this list together and to cover the best landscapes in Italy, I have asked a couple of travel bloggers for their favorite landmark in Italy, and I am happy to share this incredible collection of places you don’t want to miss.
+I have been to Italy a couple of times, and on every trip to Italy, I continue to find incredible surprises along the way.

-BONUS RESOURCES: In this Italy Landmarks guide, you can find all the best tips and practical information you need.
-In the end, you can find a bonus section for all the RESOURCES you need to plan and book your trip to Italy, and to make your experience as easy, safe, and fun as possible.
+- BONUS SECTION: Trip Planning Resources with all you need to plan and book your trip to Italy and to make your experience as easy, safe, and fun as possible.

 1- COLOSSEUM: The most recognized landmark in Rome